Building regulations in the United Kingdom: Exempt buildings

-The Building Regulations 2000 have been amended five times since the original statutory instrument was published.
-A new consolidated edition was published in 2010 – the Building Regulations 2010.
+The Building Regulations 2000 (SI 2000/2531) have been amended five times since the original statutory instrument was published.
+A new consolidated edition was published in 2010 – the Building Regulations 2010 (SI 2010/2214).
 These have also now been amended five times since 2010.
 It is good practice to have exemption confirmed by the relevant local authority prior to starting construction works or alterations.
 The latest statutory instrument gives the full conditions of exemptions (and any newly controlled buildings).

 Crown buildings (national government buildings and military buildings) are no longer totally exempt from the English Building Regulations.
 All Crown buildings must comply with the energy efficiency measures set out in Part L.

 This is due to EU laws requiring higher energy efficiency in all buildings (new and existing) under European climate change measures such as the EU Energy Performance of Buildings Directive.

 EU law requires public buildings to be "good energy practice" examples.
 BREXIT laws have not altered this "good energy practice" requirement.

 New energy regulations have been made to fully implement these EU laws, where they fall outside the scope of the building regulations.